Felted fairy tales! Got a dragon in the works too…

 The J.Crew staff were wonderful — look what they had all set up– cute chalkboard announcement + the sweetest cookies ever.
 Delish.
 From Brookies Cookies.
 319-621-3177.
 Seriously THEE best iced sugar cookies I’ve had.
 Look at the cute little Earth cookies.
 And Pearl too!!

-These two are from Outlander, by Diana Gabaldon.
+These two.
+From the book Outlander by Diana Gabaldon.
 I found the book about ten years ago when I lived out in Oregon, in the Willamette Valley, all surrounded by pine trees and deep shadows and moss.
 Lucky for me that summer I found a red caboose library in the woods–chock-full of people’s faves.
 An honor system library.
 Seriously the coolest thing ever.
 There should be a red caboose library in every town.
 Anyway, I took a chance on the dog-eared copy of Outlander.
 And it was a pretty delicious yarn.
 Total summer escapism.
 They’ve made it into a TV show, of course.
 (Starz).
 Every bit as addictive!

 I’m late on posting this for Earth Day, but as my daughter reminded me this morning, “Every day is Earth Day.”
 Happy week, all!